Dr. Kent Tingey

 Vice President for University Advancement

 Dr. Kent Tingey is vice president for university advancement.
-He is responsible for the advancement of the University through public and government relations, marketing, development, and alumni relations.
+He is responsible for the advancement of the University through public and government relations, marketing and communications, development, the Idaho State University Foundation, and alumni relations.
 Under his direction the University raised $152.5 million in its first-ever capital campaign.
-Dr. Tingey has been with ISU for 17 years.
+Dr. Tingey has been with ISU for 26 years.
 Prior to that, he served as the Executive Assistant to U.S. Congressman Wayne Owens in Washington D.C.

 Dr. Cornelis J. Van der Schyf